pulumi/diy-idp/README.md

 # Pulumi Internal Developer Portal

 This is the Pulumi reference architecture for building an internal developer portal using the Pulumi platform and APIs.
-The goal of this project is to provide a reference implementation of an internal developer portal that can be used as a starting point for building your own internal developer portal using Pulumi as the underlying infrastructure as code provider.
+The goal of this project is to provide a reference implementation of an internal developer portal that can be used as a starting point for building your own internal developer portal using Pulumi as the underlying infrastructure-as-code provider.

 ## Getting Started